katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 Windows playbook module testing
 ===============================

-You can test a module with an Ansible playbook.
+You can test a module with an Assible playbook.
 For example:

 - Create a playbook in any directory ``touch testmodule.yml``.
 - Create an inventory file in the same directory ``touch hosts``.